55

 Leoville Poyferre 2008 93p

 Tasted in October 2012.
-Low yield - only 28 hl/ha.
+Low yield with only 28 hl/ha.
 This wine was almost identical in style to the 2011, more developed, with a strong backbone and a long finish.
 Excellent effort for the vintage.

 Leoville Poyferre 2007 88p